 Biomedical Engineering draws on collaboration among engineers, physicians, and scientists to provide new interdisciplinary insights into medical and biological problems.
 The programs offered in the Department of Biomedical Engineering seek to emphasize the confluence of basic engineering with the physical and biological sciences, particularly in the areas of biomechanics, cell and tissue engineering, and biosignals and biomedical imaging.

 Educational programs at all levels are based on engineering and biological fundamentals, which are taught in the Department's core curriculum.
-From this core, the program branches into concentrations along three tracks: biomechanics, cell and tissue engineering, and biosignals and biomedical imaging.
-The intrinsic breadth included within these tracks, plus a substantial elective content, prepares our graduates to pursue a diverse range of careers.
 The key objectives of our undergraduate program in biomedical engineering are to prepare our students for the following:

 - Professional employment in areas such as the medical device industry, engineering consulting, biomechanics, biomedical imaging, and biotechnology

 - Graduate studies in biomedical engineering or related fields

 - Attendance at medical or dental school